GGshor/SecureClick/README.md

 # SecureClick

-An easy to use secure clickdetector
+## About
+Creates a secure clickdetector that is easy to use!